 The legend of Jantje van Sluis describes him as the hero who saved Sluis from destruction during the Eighty Years’ War.
 Jantje was supposedly tempted off his tower and, deep in drink, forgot to sound the clock.
 Spanish forces, who had agreed to attack the city at a certain hour, were thwarted by the silence and their attack plan failed.

 Echoes of the past are everywhere, from the ramparts to the old city gates.
 On the Walplein stands a bust of Johan Hendrik van Dale, famous throughout the Netherlands for the ‘Van Dale's Great Dictionary of the Dutch Language’.
 In addition to his language work, he was a respected schoolmaster, archivist and publicist in Zeeland.

-From April through September, you can book an expert guide to show you around.
+You can book an expert guide to show you around.
 Contact us through the website or visit our Inspiration Point at the Belfry.